jsarayno/mba/mf_cw2.md

 <li>Production would require increase of working capital of $4 million to finance operations such as inventory purchases.
 Current liabilities will also be expected to increase by $1.5 million.
 This net working capital will be released at the end of the asset’s life.</li>
-<li>Each kilogram of flour would sell for $2.</li>
+<li>Each gallon of gasoline would sell for $2.7.</li>
 <li>Monthly fixed expenses (excluding depreciation) is projected at $1.5 million.
 Included in fixed expenses are
 administration, sales and marketing expenses.
-Variable costs of production would be $0.20 per kilogram.</li>
+Variable costs of production would be $1.95 per gallon.</li>
 <li>Krisenergy pays a corporate tax rate of 18%.
 Capital gain on asset disposal is charged at corporate tax rate.</li>
 </ol>